vaginessa/dns-wiki/FAQ.md

 ##### (55) What's the difference between installing AFWall+ and AFWall+ Key and installing AFWall+ Donate?

 > AFWall+ (Donate) is the 'Donate' version of AFWall+ which includes 'donate features' (often called 'Pro')  like import/export most preferences enabled.
 The AFWall+ Key is the enabler to unlock 'Donate features'.
 So you need both AFWall+ Free version and the key apk.

+<a name="FAQ56"></a>
+##### (56) Will AFWall+ work together with Android M 'verify boot' protection enabled?

+> This must be disabled since it will break SU, it checks every start if the firmware was manipulated (STOCK).
+An solution would be to disable it within the ROM or switch to another ROM like CM which will get an option to take control over it.